WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-disable-ip-address-logging-in-wordpress-with-paymattic.md

 ## Disabling IP Addresses from Form Entries

-To learn how to disable the IP Address from each form submission in Paymattic, follow the steps with the screenshots below –

 First, go to **Settings** from the **Paymattic Navbar**, click the **General Settings** tab from the left sidebar, and scroll down to the **Other Settings** section.